calagopus/website/web/docs/panel/features/admin/nodes.md

 ## Backups

 Every backup stored on this node, regardless of which server it belongs to (requires `nodes.backups`).
-Columns: Name, Server, Checksum, Size, Files, and Created.
+Columns: Name, **Kind**, **Source**, Server, Checksum, Size, Files, and Created.
+Kind separates file archives from database dumps, and Source names either the server files or the instance a dump came from.
+Restore, export to files, detach and reattach apply to file backups only; dumps get **Reassign** instead, which moves them to another database instance of the same type, optionally on a different server.
 The **Only show detached backups** switch filters to backups no longer linked to any server.
 A warning icon marks backups whose server now lives on a different node; those aren't viewable from the client area.

 ![](./images/nodes/backups.webp)